Child Tax Credit: When Will Your October Payment Arrive?

 Child Tax Credit Eligibility Assistant

 The Child Tax Credit Eligibility Assistant lets parents check if they are eligible to receive advance Child Tax Credit payments.
 Users will need a copy of their 2020 tax return or, barring that, their 2019 tax return.
 It’s also fine to estimate income and expenses from the appropriate tax year, though the result may not be accurate.
 The assistant asks multiple questions to determine eligibility, but does not ask for sensitive information.
-No entries are recorded.MORE NEWS: St. Paul Mass Shooting: Terry Brown And Devondre Phillips Charged
+No entries are recorded.MORE NEWS: ‘Active Investigation’ In New Brighton After Death In Parking Lot, Police Say

 Originally published Friday, August 6 at 5:01 p.m.
 ET.